evd18i021/16-point-Hdmd-Tx/README.md

 the transformation procedure.
 This results in an increase in performance but also avoids multiplication, which significantly lowers the hardware requirement.

-Design has been carried out using Skywater 130nm PDK using openLANE and caravel open source silico development tools,
+Design has been carried out using Skywater 130nm PDK using openLANE and caravel open source silicon development tools,
 ![openlane flow](https://user-images.githubusercontent.com/106398260/200923562-10258199-deb3-4f2c-9889-5fffb18edf0b.jpg)